1.1 Operating Systems

 ASMCMD can help manage the instance, with startup and shutdown, disk group, and disk failure management.

-The setup of the ASM disks needs to be done before even installing the ASM instance.
-The disk groups can be created so that they are available for the software install.
-If using the file manager for the regular files, such as create scripts and parameter files, as well as the data files for the database, these disks and storage areas will need to be available for installation.
+The setup of ASM disks needs to be done even before installing the ASM instance.
+Disk groups can be created so that they are available for the software installation.
+If we are using the file manager for the regular files, such as create scripts and parameter files, as well as the data files for the database, these disks and storage areas will need to be available for the installation process.

-The data files that make up the tablespaces in Oracle are the most similar to SQL Server’s .mdf files, and the redo logs could be considered similar to the .ldf files.
+The data files that make up the tablespaces in Oracle are the most similar to the .mdf files of SQL Server, and the redo logs could be considered similar to the .ldf files.
 Also, if the database is not running, these files can be copied for a cold backup, similar to SQL Server when taking a database offline or if the instance service has been stopped to take a copy of the .mdf file and .ldf files.

-Oracle tends to use the same extension for all of the datafiles.
-It is typical to use the tablespace name in the data file name.
+Oracle tends to use the same extension for all datafiles.
+It is typical to use the tablespace name in the datafile name.
 For example, the SYSTEM tablespace may have system01.dbf, and the SYSAUX tablespace may have sysaux01.dbf.

-The location of the control files is set at database creation and the parameter CONTROL_FILES has the values for the location:
+The location of the control files is set at the time of database creation and the parameter CONTROL_FILES has the values for the location.

 The following are some of the components that are part of the database installation: